mathiasvr/bluejay/README.md

 Join the new [Discord server](https://discord.gg/phAmtxnMMN) to ask questions and discuss Bluejay.

-### IDE
+### Obtaining the toolchain
-To install an IDE and toolchain, use [SILABS Simplicity Studio](https://www.silabs.com/developers/simplicity-studio).

-After installing and starting Simplicity, choose *"Install"* from the toolbar, then *"Manage installed packages"* from there select the *"SDK"* tab and install the 8051 SDK.
-From the *"Toolchains"* tab install the *"Keil 8051 Toolchain"*.

-#### Obtaining license key
-You now only have the evaluation license for the Keil toolchain, you need to get a license for the full version.
-Go to "Help" -> "Licensing" -> "Keil 8051".
-From there you need to follow the link to a from after which you will be sent a license key for the full version of the Keil toolchain.

-### Registering via WINE
-If you only want compiler and linker, [download the C51 package from Keil](https://www.keil.com/demo/eval/c51.htm).
+To obtain the toolchain, [download the C51 package from Keil](https://www.keil.com/demo/eval/c51.htm).
 Run it with wine:

     wine c51v960a.exe

 This will install toolchain and uVision.
-To obtain a license key you need to run uVision in order to get your Computer ID.
+To obtain a license key (which you will need in order to link files above a certain size) you will have to run uVision in order to get your Computer ID.

     wine ~/.wine/drive_c/Keil_v5/UV4/UV4.exe

 Go to "File" -> "License Management" note your "Computer ID".

-With that, you can request a licence key on the [Keil license installation page](https://www.keil.com/license/install.htm?P=X9F3Y-I8FIW-TWSZ0).
+With this information, you can request a licence key on the [Keil license installation page](https://www.keil.com/license/install.htm?P=X9F3Y-I8FIW-TWSZ0).
 In the CID field you need to enter the Computer ID which uVision showed you in the previous step.

 The license ID will be sent to you via E-Mail, once received you paste it into the LIC field, press "Add LIC" and you are done.